dfinity/nns-dapp/HOWTO.md

 1. Verify that the intended change is for a new NNS function
 2. Understand the impact of a new NNS function
 3. Install a new governance canister
-4. Create a proposal of the new type
+4. Create a proposal with a payload for the new NNS function
 5. Verify that it doesn't render correctly yet
 6. Make the code changes
 7. Verify that it does render correctly